jamesa-gentrack/platform-demo-notification/README.md

 The use case is:

-1. A bill is generated in a Gentrack core system, Velocity or Junifer.
+1. A bill is generated for a customer in a Gentrack core system, Velocity or Junifer.
-2. The core system triggers an event and published to the Gentrack Platform.
+2. The core system triggers an event and publishes it to the Gentrack Platform.
-3. The Gentrack Platform sends the event to a registered *webhook*.
+3. The Gentrack Platform then publishes the event to a registered *webhook*.
-4. The webhook pushes a notification to an *Android app* running on the customer's phone.
+4. The webhook sends a push notification to the customer, through an *Android app* running on the customer's phone.
-5. When the customer receives and taps the notification, the Android app displays a statement to the customer.
+5. The customer receives and taps the notification to view the bill statement on his or her phone.

-This repository implements a sample webhook and an Android application:
+This repository implements a sample *webhook*  and an Android application:

-* *webhook* - a NodeJs/Express application that receives bill ready events from the Platform and then pushes notifications to registered devices via Taplytics APIs.
+* *webhook* - a NodeJs/Express application that receives bill events from the Platform and then pushes notifications to registered devices using Taplytics APIs.
-* *Android App* -  A mobile App that receives bill ready notifications and presents customers statement on mobile screens.
+* *Android App* -  A mobile app that receives push notifications and presents statement on screen.

 #### Build Android Application
-1. Download and install the latest Android Studio 3.
+1. Download and install the latest Android Studio 3.x.
+2. Clone the source code from this repository and open the project in Android Studio.
-2. Sign up an account and create an app on Taplytics.
+3. Sign up a Taplytics account and create an application.
+Select `Android/TV/FIre TV`, at the `SDK integration` step on the welcome page,
-3. At the `SDK integration` step on the welcome page for the Taplytics App, select `Android/TV/FIre TV`.
-Find `TAPLYTICS ISO/ANDROID SDK KEY` and `TAPLYTICS ISO/ANDROID URL SCHEME`.
-4. Replace the values in Android app:
+4. Find values for `TAPLYTICS ISO/ANDROID SDK KEY` and `TAPLYTICS ISO/ANDROID URL SCHEME`, and replace them in the following files in the Android app:
     * TAPLYTICS ISO/ANDROID SDK KEY
     ```
-    File: app\src\main\java\io\gentrack\platformnotificationdemo\App.java
+    File: src\main\java\io\gentrack\platformnotificationdemo\App.java
     ...
     Taplytics.startTaplytics(this, "#########");
     ...
     ```
     * TAPLYTICS ISO/ANDROID URL SCHEME
     ```
-    File: app\src\main\AndroidManifest.xml
+    File: src\main\AndroidManifest.xml
     ...
     <data android:scheme="##########" />
     ```
 5. Build and run the application.
-6. When testing the application in an Emulator, it requies an image with `API level = 24 and Target = Android 7.0(Google APIs)`.
-In addition, you need to log in to a google account in the emulator in order to receive notifications.
+To test the application in an Emulator, you must create an image with `API level = 24 and Target = Android 7.0(Google APIs)`.
+In addition, you must add and log in to a Google account in the Emulator in order to receive push notifications.
-7. Open the App on Taplytics.
-It should now display to a dashboard.
+6. When the application is running, it will connect to Taplytics to complete integration setup.
-8. Set up [Google Push Certificates](https://taplytics.com/docs/guides/push-notifications/google-push-certificates) for the APP.
+8. Set up [Google Push Certificates](https://taplytics.com/docs/guides/push-notifications/google-push-certificates) from the dashboard on Typlystics.
-9. Restart the Android App.
+9. Restart the Android application and it is ready to receive push notifications.

 ### Deploy Webhook to Heroku
 * Deployment